What is Dokha Tobacco?

 Where is Dokha Tobacco Grown?

-Typically Dokha is grown on plateau fields in mountainous regions in the UAE.
+Typically Dokha is grown on plateau fields in the mountainous regions of the UAE and Oman.
 There are complex irrigation systems deployed which are controlled manually.
 Without these irrigation systems the plants would die as the region is essentially arid desert.

-The plants are tendered by local farmers, with good knowledge of the care and attention that these delicate, high yielding tobacco plants require.
-On a daily basis, the farmers remove any weeds and pests that appear and generally keep the plants in tip top condition without the use of pesticides or herbicides.
-The air is very clean as the plants are grown at high altitude and with large amounts of sun the plants grow very quickly.
+The plants are tended by local farmers, with good knowledge of the care and attention that these delicate, high yielding tobacco plants require.
+On a daily basis, the farmers remove any weeds and pests that appear and generally keep the plants in tip top condition, without the use of pesticides or herbicides.
+The air is very clean as the plants are grown at high altitude and with large amounts of sun the plants flourish.

-About half the growth – 3ft – of the tender Arabic tobacco plant is achieved in the first six months of the year when the days are warm but the nights are cool.
-In the final two months of the plants’ life they will grow to about 6ft, aided by the warmer milder nights.
-Harvesting takes place around June when the plants are hung to dry in the arid desert air.
+Harvesting takes place around August time when the plants are hung up to dry in the arid desert air on wooden battens in sheds which are like barns.
 Nothing more is ever added.
-It’s finely ground in a timely manner to preserve the delicate flavours of the natural tobacco leaves whilst also maintaining the strength, freshness and green colouration of the natural plant.
-The resultant blends are typically classified into light, medium or hot Dokha varieties.
+It’s finely ground in a timely manner to preserve the delicate flavours of the natural tobacco leaves, whilst also maintaining the strength, freshness and green colouration of the natural plant.
+The resultant blends are typically classified into Light (Blue), Medium (Gold) or Hot (Red) Dokha varieties.

 Is Dokha Legal?

-Everywhere that it’s legal to purchase and smoke tobacco products it’s legal to purchase and smoke Dokha, assuming the person buying/smoking the Dokha is not underage.
+Assuming the person buying/smoking the Dokha is not underage, everywhere that it’s legal to purchase and smoke tobacco products, it’s also legal to purchase and smoke Dokha,

 Here are some responses from specific countries where the question has been asked:

 The legal smoking age is 18 years old.
-As long as you can prove that you are over 18 then it is perfectly legal to purchase and smoke Dokha.
+As long as you can prove that you are 18 or over, then it is perfectly legal to purchase and smoke Dokha.
 Enjoy Dokha would, however, draw to your attention to the fact that there are some ‘dodgy’ Dokha suppliers in the UK market who don’t comply with up to date regulation, so please ensure that you purchase your Dokha from a reputable retailer.
-Our ‘Store Locator’ of reputable Dokha suppliers may be able to help you.
+Our ‘Store Locator’ of reputable Dokha suppliers around the UK may be able to help you.
+Otherwise, you can purchase your Dokha direct from Enjoy Dokha’s website.

 United States of America: